 Can breastfeeding cause flu like symptoms?

-What is a disadvantage of breastfeeding?
+What are 5 disadvantages of breastfeeding?

 Why does breastfeeding make me feel weird?